 Margin of Safety as a Percentage of Sales = ($ 7,500/ $ 25,000) %

-- BEP analysis helps in understanding the relationship between fixed cost, variable cost and the level of profitability.
+- BEP analysis helps understand the relationship between fixed cost, variable cost, and the level of profitability.

 - It provides the business with a minimum sales level which the company needs to achieve to avoid losses.